ChickenParmigiana/Obsidian-Vaults/PreU/PreU/Calculus and Vectors/Calculus and Vectors.md

 So, the roots of $y=4x^2-4x-8$ are $2$ and $-1$.

 ## The Factor Theorem
-The Factor Theorem is used to find the roots of polynomial functions with a degree of three or higher, such as cubic and quartic functions -Starting with $(x^3)$ or $(x^4)$.
+The Factor Theorem is used to find the roots of polynomial functions with a degree of three or higher, such as cubic and quartic functions - Starting with $(x^3)$ or $(x^4)$.

 Example: Find the roots of the function
 $$y=x^3-7x-6$$